kennytilton/web-mx/doc/intro-a-counter.md

+# Web/MX&trade; In a Nutshell
+_Or, building a counter app._

-A work in progress documenting Web/MX in the context of a simple counter program.
-Look for NS `tiltontec.example.intro-a-counter` in this repo to run it live.
+This write-up is also a working app, one of the Web/MX examples. .
+Look for NS `tiltontec.example.intro-a-counter` in this repo if you would like to run it live while reading.

 And now, Web/MX in a nutshell.
+The developer:
+* just writes standard HTML, CSS, and SVG;
+* dynamic HTML comes from property formulas that can access any app state to make its decisions;
+* The "MX" in Web/MX transparently detects formula dependencies, and propagates change automatically; and
+* any event handler can update any state.

+Let us look at each of those in the context of a simple counter app.

-#### It is just html.
+#### 1. We just write HTML
-We still program HTML.
+We still program with HTML and CSS:

 ```clojure
 (defn a-counter []